-Tip: Read our article on how to find the suitable tender opportunities for your business and how to win contracts.
+Tip: Read our articles on how to find the suitable tender opportunities for your business and how to win tender contracts.
 Additionally consider how ISO 9001 and UKAS accreditation could put you streets ahead of your rivals in this situation.

 Mindset and Mentality